ardijanr/screen-modes/README.md

 - Extend (highest available on both monitors)

 Future Features:
-- Screen position left or right (defaults to left right now) For now either change the source code argument where it says "--left-off" to "--right-of" in the main.rs file and recompile. or complain about it and it might happen sooner...
+- Screen position left or right (defaults to left at the moment) For now either change the source code argument where it says "--left-off" to "--right-of" in the main.rs file and recompile. or complain about it and I might change it...

 # Installation/How to use